deno-plc/vite-plugin-deno/README.md

 All files are cached in a global cache file (one big SQLite DB).
 The cache location can be configured via `VITE_PLUGIN_DENO_CACHE`.
 All information about file integrity, resolved versions and HTTP redirects is stored in a separate lockfile (`vite.deno.lock` in the project dir).
-The plugin does not share lockfiles of cache with Deno.
+The plugin does not share lockfiles or cache with Deno.

 [^1]: Although `remote:` does not work with Deno, vite-plugin-deno rewrites all `https://` imports to `remote:https://` in order to simplify internal handling.